ExeClim/Isca/ReadMe.md

 ### Installing the `isca` python module

 The python module is found in the `src` directory and can be installed using `pip`.
 It's recommended that you use some sort of python environment manager to do this, such as using a conda distribution and creating an environment (in the code below called "`isca_env`"), or using `virtualenv` instead.
-This getting started will show you how to create a python environment that includes Isca's required packages, and then install the model.
+This "getting started" will show you how to create a python environment that includes Isca's required packages, and then install the model.

 1. **Install [Miniforge](https://github.com/conda-forge/miniforge)**